EarthScope/ispaq/README.md

 * `station_url:` should indicate a metadata location as an FDSN web service alias, EARTHSCOPE (an alias of 'IRIS'), the EarthScope PH5 web service alias 'IRISPH5', an explicit URL, or a path to a file containing metadata in [StationXML](https://www.fdsn.org/xml/station/) format ([schema](https://www.fdsn.org/xml/station/fdsn-station-1.0.xsd)).
-For web services, this should point to the same place as `dataselect_url` (e.g. `https://service.earthscope.org`).
+If both `dataselect_url` and `station_url` point to web services, they should point to the same location (e.g. `https://service.earthscope.org`).
 For local metadata, StationXML is read at the channel level and any response information is ignored.
 Local instrument response (if used) is expected to be in RESP file format and specified in the `resp_dir` entry (see below).
 If neither webservices or StationXML is available for metadata, the `station_url` entry should be left unspecified (blank).
 In this case, metrics that do not require metadata will still be calculated.
 Metrics that